Akali27/Windows_Directory_Analyzer/README.md

 - When prompted, enter the path you want to analyze.
 - The program will display the results of the dir /a, dir /s, and dir /q commands for the specified path.

+Traverse directories you have permissions for or update the app to add more privileges.

 ### Compiling

 To compile the app, launch Visual Studio's Developer Command Prompt for VS and navigate to the directory with the .cpp file
 Enter: cl /EHsc dir_code.cpp

-## Help

-Make sure to keep #pragma comment(lib, "advapi32.lib") which links necessary libraries to be able to use GetSecurityDescriptorOwner, LookupAccountSidA, and GetSecurityInfo functions in the dir /q function.

-Traverse directories you have permissions for or update the app to add more privileges.

 ## Acknowledgments